htrajan/ht-drawsteel/Draw Steel Rules.md

 Those who touch the blade are filled with the vigor and power of the thousand heroes who have held it before.

 - **Suited for Victory:** This sword takes on the size, shape, and make that the wielder wills into it.
 It can be a light, medium, or heavy weapon, and you can change its weapon type and appearance as a free maneuver.
 Any ability that uses the Blade of a Thousand Heroes gains a +8 damage bonus, and that ability always deals holy damage.
 Any creature vulnerable to holy damage who takes damage from this weapon is also [[Weakened|weakened]] (EoT) and [[Frightened|frightened]] (EoT).
 - **Rally the Righteous:** This blade fills all around it with hope and courage.
-Each allied creature within 1 mile of the weapon gains `(SURGE)` with weapon abilities and magic abilities, and has `(SHIELD)`.
+Each allied creature within 1 mile of the weapon gains `⚡` with weapon abilities and magic abilities, and has `🛡`.
 In addition, each such creature's Stamina maximum increases by 15 and they gain 15 Stamina when this ability first affects them.
 - **Turn the Tide:** Each enemy minion within 1 mile of the sword is [[Dazed|dazed]].
 Additionally, any enemy solo or leader in that area takes a bane on attacks.
 - **Victory's Assurance:** This blade always appears on the eve before what will later come to be known as a historic battle.
 It disappears after 24 hours or when the battle is won, whichever comes first.
 By taking this blade, the wielder unwittingly enters into a pact with the weapon.
 If they don't secure victory against monumental odds or some great foe by the time the sword disappears, they are pulled into the sword, preventing any chance of resurrection, and forever dooming them to lend their strength to the heroes of other ages.
 - **Soul of the Martyr:** If the wielder dies while holding this blade, their soul is drawn into the starlight hilt, where it remains for the rest of time to prevent any chance of resurrection.
 The sword disappears, but the lingering feeling of hope that spreads from it remains.
-For the next hour, the effects of Rally the Righteous change to `(SURGE)(SURGE)` for all allies' weapon and magic abilities and each ally gains `(SHIELD)(SHIELD)` and an increase in Stamina maximum and Stamina of 30.
+For the next hour, the effects of Rally the Righteous change to `⚡⚡` for all allies' weapon and magic abilities and each ally gains `🛡🛡` and an increase in Stamina maximum and Stamina of 30.

 ### ENCEPTER